kojiishi/switchbot-rs/cli/README.md

 To control your devices, you can send commands.
+The available commands depend on the device type.
+Please refer to the
-The available commands depend on the device type. please find the command you want to send to your devices from the [SwitchBot documentation about device control commands][send-device-control-commands].
+[SwitchBot API documentation about device control commands][send-device-control-commands] to find the command you want to send to your devices.

 The following example sends the `turnOn` command to the DIY Light.
 ```shell-session